 Register the Camera

-The Benefits of Registering your Camera with RED are:
+The benefits of registering your camera with RED include:

-- Receive full access to service and technical support
+- Receiving full access to service and technical support

 - Eligibility for upgrade program opportunities associated with the product